Dropbox vs Google Drive: Cloud Storage Competition on Pricing, Security & Features

 Is Google Drive or Dropbox Better for Business?

-Dropbox has better features for a business setup in terms of integrations, file security and management.
+Dropbox is better for businesses than Google Drive thanks to features for a business setup in terms of integrations, file security and management.

 Google Drive provides business features with the Google Workspace plans, where you can use Meet, Gmail, Slides, Docs and Sheets.
 You can also integrate with third-party apps from the Google Workspace Marketplace.